-- 8 oz cream cheese at room temperature
+- 8 oz cream cheese, at room temperature

-- 1/4 cup salted butter at room temperature
+- 1/4 cup salted butter, at room temperature

-- 1/4 cup maple syrup or up to 1/3 cup depending on taste
+- 1/4 cup maple syrup, or up to 1/3 cup depending on taste

 - 1 tsp pure vanilla extract

-In a large bowl, whisk together oil, sweeteners and eggs.
+- In a large bowl, whisk together oil, sweeteners and eggs.

-Stir in carrots and well-drained crushed pineapple.
+- Stir in finely grated carrots and very well-drained crushed pineapple.

-In a small bowl, combine dry ingredients--almond flour, coconut flour, baking soda, cinnamon and salt.
+- In a small bowl, combine dry ingredients--almond flour, coconut flour, baking soda, cinnamon and salt.

-Spoon into mini muffin tins.
+- Spoon into mini muffin tins.
 A cookie scoop works well.
 Fill muffin tins, then add a little more batter on the top of each to make a rounded top once they are baked.*see note below

-Bake for 18 - 23 minutes or until toothpick comes out clean.
+- Bake for 18 - 23 minutes or until toothpick comes out clean.

-Let sit in muffin tin for 5 minutes, then remove to a rack to cool completely.
+- Let sit in muffin tin for 5 minutes, then remove to a rack to cool completely.
 Serve as is or frost with Maple Cream Cheese Frosting.

-Blend cream cheese and butter with an electric mixer until smooth.
+- Blend cream cheese and butter with an electric mixer until smooth.
 Add maple syrup and vanilla and beat until well combined.
 Frost cupcakes when completely cool.